atlasacademy/fgo-game-data-api/README.md

 - `ASSET_URL`: defaults to https://assets.atlasacademy.io/GameData/.
 Base URL for the game assets.
 - `RAYSHIFT_API_KEY`: default to `None`.
 Rayshift.io API key to pull quest data.
 - `RAYSHIFT_API_URL`: default to https://rayshift.io/api/v1/.
 Rayshift.io API URL.
+- `QUEST_CACHE_LENGTH`: default to `3600`.
+How long to cache the quest and war endpoints in seconds.
+Because the rayshift data is updated continously, web and quest endpoints have lower cache time.
 - `WRITE_POSTGRES_DATA`: default to `True`.
 Overwrite the data in PostgreSQL when importing.
 - `OPENAPI_URL`: default to `None`.
 Set the server URL in the openapi schema export.
 - `EXPORT_ALL_NICE`: default to `False`.
 If set to `True`, at start the app will generate nice data of all servant and CE and serve them at the `/export` endpoint.
 It's recommended to serve the files in the `/export` folder using nginx or equivalent webserver to lighten the load on the API server.